 “Pay yourself first” is famous advice used by several financial experts, including the famous investor Warren Buffet.20 The concept is to take a portion of your paycheque and save it before you spend the rest.
 Loss aversion makes this hard to implement.
 However, just like “opt-in” works for pension savings, automating your personal savings can help you encourage saving behavior without thinking about it.

-Technology is our best friend when comes to setting up behavioral nudges for savings.
+Technology is our best friend when it comes to setting up behavioral nudges for savings.
 Bank accounts allow automatic transfers for bill payments and for savings accounts that automatically organize your finances on payday.21 But this hack is only useful for those of us with regular paycheques, not the 40% of Americans that aren’t salaried employees.16 Now, some banks offer tools to set up automatic transfers per deposit.
 Additionally, “round-up savings” and automatic transfers of small amounts are becoming very popular, especially among younger generations.
 Certain apps even allow you to put a visual picture on your savings account.22

 This technology helps reframe savings to trick us into saving more.
-Little research exists for the validity of these technological advances, but what does exist is encouraging.
+Little research exists on the validity of these technological advances, but what does exist is encouraging.
 A recent study asked participants the question: would you give up $5 a day, $35 a week, or $150 a month?
-Framing the deposit in a daily amount quadrupled the number of people who opted to save money.23 Chime, an American neobank, launched a new automatic savings program that saved money based on spendings.
-With the program, they claimed that users saved almost double what they usually save, and individuals enrolled in a program that saved based on spendings and earnings saved almost 3x as much.24 The technological tools that exist have a tremendous impact on boosting our savings behavior and can be useful for overcoming the cognitive biases that interfere with our ability to save.
+Framing the deposit in a daily amount quadrupled the number of people who opted to save money.23 Chime, an American neobank, launched a new automatic savings program that saved money based on spending.
+With the program, they claimed that users saved almost double what they usually save, and individuals enrolled in a program that saved based on spending and earnings saved almost 3x as much.24 The technological tools that exist have a tremendous impact on boosting our savings behavior and can be useful for overcoming the cognitive biases that interfere with our ability to save.

 To summarize, cognitive biases like present bias, hyperbolic discounting, and loss aversion may hold us back from engaging in optimal saving behavior.
 The following strategies can help us overcome these biases:

-- Imagine your future self – picturing your self in the future will help you get a hold of present bias and think about the benefit saving now will have in the long term.
+- Imagine your future self – picturing yourself in the future will help you get a hold of present bias and think about the benefit saving now will have in the long term.

 - Make saving goals explicit – promising yourself to save will further increase the chance you have